Deportation of Roma migrants from France: Reding

 Later in the week, EU Justice Commissioner Viviane Reding called the expulsions "a disgrace", stating in a briefing on 14 September 2010 that "This is a situation I had thought Europe would not have to witness again after the Second World War".
 She suggested the European Commission might take legal action against France over the matter.
 Her strong response was in part due to French denials of a leaked file dated 5 August, sent from the Interior Ministry to regional police chiefs, which included the instruction: "Three hundred camps or illegal settlements must be cleared within three months, Roma camps are a priority".

 The dispute between the French government and the EU Commission was widely thought to have overshadowed the EU summit opening on 16 September 2010.
 Nicolas Sarkozy criticised Reding's remarks, saying "The disgusting and shameful words that were used – World War II, the evocation of the Jews – was something that shocked us deeply".
-Since Reding is Luxembourgish, Sarkozy told Luxembourg to take in France's unwanted Romani.
+Since Reding is a Luxembourger, Sarkozy told Luxembourg to take in France's unwanted Romani.
 He also affirmed that his government would continue with its policy.

 According to Bulgarian prime minister Boyko Borisov, "There was a big argument — I could also say a scandal — between the president of the European Commission and the French president".
 In response to Mr Sarkozy's suggestion that Luxembourg could accommodate the expelled Romani, its Foreign Minister Jean Asselborn said he found the statement "malevolent".
 The German chancellor Angela Merkel was quoted as saying "I found the tone and especially the historical comparisons unsuitable.
 And I hope we can find a better way."
 At the meeting, President Barroso distanced himself from Reding's comments, but affirmed that "The prohibition of discrimination based on racial and ethnic origin is one of the EU's fundamental principles."
 Finland's foreign minister Alexander Stubb commented that the summit, which has an objective of presenting a unified foreign and economic policy, risked making the EU look hypocritical: "When we promote free trade, climate change and human rights around the world we need to have our own backyard in order."
 Also at the summit, Sarkozy stated that Germany too intended to initiate a programme of expulsing Romani, a claim flatly denied by Germany.

 Viviane Reding subsequently privately recanted the historical comparison made in her initial statement.
 Her office apologized for the analogy.
 The European Commission declined to follow up on the earlier threat to sue France at the European Court of Justice, or to take other legal action on the Romani matter against France.
 The EU said it would seek to compel European Union countries to amend their national rules to the requirements of the European Union's free movement laws, but in so doing did not deny the unlawfulness of the French actions.